Looking for a preschool? A community Preschool Expo will be held on Sunday 1/25/15 from 1-4 p.m. in U-M's Palmer Commons, 100 Washtenaw Ave.

 View new profiles of our Work/Life Champion Supervisor Award winners!

-Full-day and p.m.-only preschool openings (ages 3 & older only) are available at our U-M Ann Arbor Early Education & Care Centers.
-Click here or contact Judy at (734) 763-3947.
+Preschool openings are available at U-M Ann Arbor Early Education & Care Centers.
+Apply online or contact Judy at (734) 763-3947.

-Summer/fall openings (including for infants & toddlers!) are available at Campus Child Care Homes Network programs in Ann Arbor & Ypsilanti.
-Click here to learn more.
+Infant, toddler & preschool openings are available at Campus Child Care Homes Network programs in Ann Arbor, Ypsilanti & Canton.
+Log in to view profiles!

 Now recruiting U-M benefits-eligible retirees and current U-M students to be Family Helpers!
-Click here to view profiles.
+Visit Web page for info.

 The Work/Life Resource Center (WLRC) is committed to the ongoing development of a workplace culture supportive of personal and family life.
 By advocating for enlightened policies, practices and services, the WLRC contributes to the recruitment and retention of the highest-quality faculty, staff and students.

 The Work/Life Resource Center does not interpret policy, facilitate leaves of absence, or negotiate flexible scheduling with supervisors.